frontyard/cordova-plugin-exoplayer/README.md

 Please send us links to your cool projects made with this plugin so we can include them on this page!

+## Changes in version 2.5.4
+- Added loading spinner to the N-E corner that shows up when player is buffering.
+This needs to be explicitly turned on with `showSpinner` boolean configuration setting.
+- Added ability to change text, buttons and spinner colors using new controller configuration settings `textColor`, `buttonsColor` and `spinnerColor`.

 ## Changes in version 2.5.3
 - After observing performance issues removing the usage of okhttp.
 - Removing the 'android.hardware.touchscreen' check before adding touch handler.
 This feature is not reliably reported by various devices.